huggingface/blog/tf-serving.md

 import numpy as np

 sentence = "I love the new TensorFlow update in transformers."

 # Load the corresponding tokenizer of our saved model
 tokenizer = BertTokenizerFast.from_pretrained("nateraw/bert-base-uncased-imdb")

 # Load the model config of our saved model
 config = BertConfig.from_pretrained("nateraw/bert-base-uncased-imdb")

 # Tokenize the sentence
 batch = tokenizer(sentence)

 # Convert the batch into a proper dict
 batch = dict(batch)

 # Put the example into a list of size 1, that corresponds to the batch size
 batch = [batch]

 # The REST API needs a JSON that contains the key instances to declare the examples to process
 input_data = {"instances": batch}

 # Query the REST API, the path corresponds to http://host:port/model_version/models_root_folder/model_name:method
 r = requests.post("http://localhost:8501/v1/models/bert:predict", data=json.dumps(input_data))

 # Parse the JSON result.
 The results are contained in a list with a root key called "predictions"
 # and as there is only one example, takes the first element of the list
 result = json.loads(r.text)["predictions"][0]

-# The returned results are probabilities, that can be positive/negative hence we take their absolute value
+# The returned results are probabilities, that can be positive or negative hence we take their absolute value
 abs_scores = np.abs(result)

 # Take the argmax that correspond to the index of the max probability.
 label_id = np.argmax(abs_scores)

 # Print the proper LABEL with its index
 print(config.id2label[label_id])
 ```